The Cartographer's Daughter · Chapter 3

 Faith past the last charted line

-Lin brought her in from the south, through the bamboo groves that covered the upper slopes.
-They descended in the last hour of daylight, when the valley was in shadow but the ridgeline still caught the sun, and the compound below them looked, from above, like any of a hundred small agricultural operations that dotted the hill country of Fujian — prosperous enough, well-maintained, unremarkable.
+Lin brought her in from the south, through the bamboo.
+They descended in the last hour of daylight.
+From above, the compound looked like any of a hundred small agricultural operations — prosperous enough, well-maintained, unremarkable.

-"Dye merchant," Lin said, as they descended.
+"Dye merchant," Lin said.
 "Indigo.
-She runs a legitimate operation.
-The revenue accounts for the traffic — workers coming and going, supplies arriving, product leaving.
+Legitimate operation.
+The revenue accounts for the traffic.
 If the authorities visit, they see a business."

 "How often do they visit?"

-Marta noted the word — measurable.
-Lin, who had spent three days demonstrating a preference for the unmeasurable, used it here with precision.
-The Fang compound survived by being, in every quantifiable dimension, exactly what it claimed to be.
-The immeasurable — the twenty or thirty Shengjiao believers who had passed through its courtyard in the past eleven years, sheltered, fed, redirected to the next node on the network — existed in a dimension that inspectors could not audit.
+She noted the word — measurable.
+The immeasurable — the twenty or thirty believers who had passed through this courtyard in eleven years — existed in a dimension inspectors could not audit.

 She looked at Lin.
 She looked at Marta.
 She stepped back and held the gate.

 No greeting.
-No questions at the threshold.
-Marta filed this: a woman who did not waste motion on ceremony.
+No questions.
 The gate was open or it was closed.
 If you were here, you were expected.
-If you were not expected, the gate would not have opened.

 The courtyard was clean and functional.
-A main hall, two side buildings, a kitchen, a storage structure that smelled of indigo and lye.
-Drying racks stood in the yard with lengths of cloth hanging in gradations from pale blue to near-black.
-In the failing light the cloth moved slightly in the evening air.
+Drying racks stood in the yard with lengths of cloth in gradations from pale blue to near-black.
+In the failing light the cloth moved slightly.

-Fang Lihua led them to the side building, opened a door, indicated two rooms.
-Mats, blankets, a basin of water, a lamp.
-The rooms were spare and immaculate.
-The kind of rooms that had been prepared by someone who prepared rooms often and had reduced the task to its most efficient form.
+She led them to the side building.
+Two rooms.
+Mats, blankets, a basin, a lamp.
+Spare.
+Immaculate.
+The rooms of someone who prepared rooms often and had reduced the task to its most efficient form.

 She left.

 The bell sounded at the hour of the dog.
-In the hall, Fang Lihua served rice, pickled vegetables, a dish of pork with ginger, and tea.
-She ate with them but did not initiate conversation.
-The food was good — not elaborate, but well-prepared, the rice correctly cooked, the pork cut in uniform pieces that spoke of a knife hand trained by repetition.
+Rice, pickled vegetables, pork with ginger, tea.
+Fang Lihua ate with them but did not initiate conversation.
+The food was good — not elaborate, but the rice correctly cooked, the pork cut in uniform pieces that spoke of a knife hand trained by repetition.

 Marta watched.
-She was watching a transaction she could not fully parse.
-Information was the currency, but the exchange rate was opaque to her — she could not determine what Lin's report was worth to Fang Lihua, or what Fang Lihua's silence was worth to Lin.
-In the commercial world she understood, every exchange had a visible price.
-Here, the price was embedded in the relationship itself, accumulated over years of exchanges she had not witnessed.
+Information was the currency, but the exchange rate was opaque — she could not determine what Lin's report was worth to Fang Lihua, or what Fang Lihua's silence was worth to Lin.

-"How long have you been doing this?" she asked.
+"How long have you been doing this?"
+Marta asked.

 "Sheltering people."

 Fang Lihua returned, sat, poured tea for both of them.
-The gesture was not warm.
-It was structural — two people at a table required tea.
+Not warm.
+Structural — two people at a table required tea.
 The tea was hot and strong, steeped past the elegant point into something merely necessary.

 "Eleven years," Fang Lihua said.
 "Since my husband died."